The pandemic: How is Canada doing compared to other countries?

 What about Canada?
 We may think we look good, approaching 8,000 deaths as of June 10, when we witness over 100,000 dead across the border.
 But remember that we would have had many more deaths if we had a larger population.

 We also look good compared to the escalating deaths (over 38,000 as of June 10) among Brazil's 210 million people, the new global epicenter of this pandemic.
-With the second most cases, after the U.S., Brazil's President Jair Bolsonaro, like Trump, has exhibited chaotic leadership, while spreading dangerous disinformation that clearly contributed to the fast rate of spread.
+With the second most cases, after the U.S., Brazil's president Jair Bolsonaro, like Trump, has exhibited chaotic leadership, while spreading dangerous disinformation that clearly contributed to the fast rate of spread.

 Canada's death rate of 21.5 per 100,000 is certainly better than the U.S.'s, which is at 34.
 And we have done better than some European countries, especially Italy, Spain and the U.K., which really dropped the ball.
 But look at Germany's federation: with more than twice our population, far greater density and also bordering high-spread countries, it still managed a death rate one-half of ours.